absahl/interview-preparation/README.md

-# algorithms-crash-course
+# algorithms-for-interview-preparation
-Algorithms crash course on Educative
+Algorithms for interview preparation.